 Property Attributes Notes Version Alpha-numeric text (maximum 72 characters).
+Default: Mandatory The version of the software as reported by the access evidence. (maximum 72 characters).
 Default: .
 Mandatory.
-The version of the software as reported by the access evidence.
 Database key.
 Note: Strictly, this attribute may be null, because it forms part of a compound database key.
-However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over- writing.
+However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through overwriting.
 It is therefore best practice to treat this field as mandatory.